kchen3490/AOOD-RPG/README.md

-# Take down the plane!
+# Take down the plane

-Welcome to "Take down the plane!" by Weijie Ye and Kai Chen!
+Welcome to "Take down the plane" by Weijie Ye and Kai Chen!

 We utilized the Java Swing library to create a mouse-based clicking application for our Java-based computer science class on advanced object oriented design.
 We started this project together in 2022 from March 24th to May 15th.